-Upon his arrival, MacIain was advised that the Governor of Fort William wasn’t authorised to receive his oath and was sent instead to the local Magistrate at Inverary with a letter, signed by the Governor, which asked that his oath be accepted as given before the deadline.
+Upon his arrival, MacIain was advised that the Governor of Fort William wasn’t authorised to receive his oath and was sent instead to the local Magistrate at Inverary with a letter, signed by the Governor, which asked that his oath be accepted as delivered before the deadline.
 The Magistrate accepted MacIain’s oath on the 6th of January and he returned home to Glencoe, believing the issue to be resolved.

 On the 12th of February 1692, two companies from the Earl of Argyll’s Regiment of Foot arrived in Glencoe, seeking ‘Free Quarter’.
 The people of Glencoe obliged, blissfully unaware that a terrible fate awaited them.
 In the night, armed soldiers began dragging men from their beds, tying their hands and shooting them in the street.
 To prevent escape, an additional force of 400 men were positioned at the North of the Glen near Kinlochleven, with a further 400 sweeping up from the south, instructed to burn every home and kill all who crossed their path.

 Despite the murder of some 38 men, many made their escape, only to die from exposure in the surrounding mountains.
-Estimates range from an additional 40 to 100 souls whom lost their lives in this manner.
+Estimates range from an additional 40 to 100 souls who lost their lives in this manner.

 Today, Glencoe is as empty a landscape as you will find.
-Barren yet beautiful, mysterious yet alluring, there is without a doubt a lingering atmosphere which hangs in the air, hinting at the tragedy which once befell the people of the Glen.
+Barren yet beautiful, mysterious yet alluring, there is a lingering atmosphere that hangs in the air, hinting at the tragedy that once befell the people of the Glen.

 The Glencoe blended malt is produced by the Ben Nevis distillery from a combination of different malts.
 Bottled at an impressive cask strength of 58%, it is available for the very affordable price of £40 a bottle.